-The length of time that must pass before an employee or dependent is eligible to be covered under the Group's health care plan.
-If an employee or dependent enrolls under the Special Enrollment provisions of this plan or enrolls on a date other than when first eligible to enroll, any period prior to such enrollment isn't considered an eligibility waiting period, unless all or part of the initial eligibility waiting period had not been met.
+The length of time that must pass before a subscriber or dependent is eligible to be covered under the Group's health care plan.
+If a subscriber or dependent enrolls under the Special Enrollment provisions of this plan or enrolls on a date other than when first eligible to enroll, any period prior to such enrollment isn't considered an eligibility waiting period, unless all or part of the initial eligibility waiting period had not been met.

-Experimental/Investigational Services
+Experimental/Investigative Services

-Experimental or investigational services include a treatment, procedure, equipment, drug, drug usage, medical device or supply that meets one or more of the following criteria:
+A treatment, procedure, equipment, drug, drug usage, medical device or supply that meets one or more of the following criteria:

-- A drug or device that can't be lawfully marketed without the approval of the U.S. Food and Drug Administration, and hasn't been granted such approval on the date the service is provided - The service is subject to oversight by an Institutional Review Board - No reliable evidence demonstrates that the service is effective, in clinical diagnosis, evaluation, management or treatment of the condition - The service is the subject of ongoing clinical trials to determine its maximum tolerated dose, toxicity, safety or efficacy. - Evaluation of reliable evidence indicates that additional research is necessary before the service can be classified as equally or more effective than conventional therapies
+- A drug or device which cannot be lawfully marketed without the approval of the U.S. Food and Drug Administration and does not have approval on the date the service is provided. - It is subject to oversight by an Institutional Review Board. - There is no reliable evidence showing that the service is effective in clinical diagnosis, evaluation, management or treatment of the condition. - It is the subject of ongoing clinical trials to determine its maximum tolerated dose, toxicity, safety or efficacy. - Evaluation of reliable evidence shows that more research is necessary before the service can be classified as equally or more effective than conventional therapies.

-Reliable evidence includes but is not limited to reports and articles published in authoritative peer reviewed medical and scientific literature, and assessments and coverage recommendations published by the Blue Cross Blue Shield Association Technical Evaluation Center (TEC).
+Reliable evidence means only published reports and articles in authoritative medical and scientific literature and assessments and coverage recommendations published by the Blue Cross Blue Shield Association Technical Evaluation Center (TEC).